Taming the Knight's Tour: Minimizing Turns and Crossings

 The paper is organized as follows.
-In Section~\ref{sec:related}, we give an overview of the literature on the knight's tour problem and its variants.
-We describe the algorithm in Section~\ref{sec:methods}.
+Section~\ref{sec:related} gives an overview of the literature on the knight's tour problem and its variants.
+Section~\ref{sec:methods} describes the algorithm and its complexity analysis.
 We prove the approximation ratios in Section~\ref{sec:lower}.
-Section~\ref{sec:extensions} deals with the mentioned extensions.
+Section~\ref{a:extensions} shows the mentioned variations.
 We conclude in Section~\ref{sec:conclusions}.

-The tours produced by the algorithm can be generated interactively for different board dimensions at~\url{https://www.ics.uci.edu/~nmamano/knightstour.html}.
+The tours produced by the algorithm can be visualized interactively for different board dimensions at~\url{http://nmamano.com/MinCrossingsKnightsTour}.